kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 	// periodically report on an eviction progress by updating the .status.heartbeatTime.
 	// If the .status.heartbeatTime is not updated within the duration of
 	// HeartbeatDeadlineSeconds, the eviction request is passed over to the next interceptor at a
-	// lower index.
+	// higher index.
 If there is none and if the target is a pod, it is evicted using the Eviction
 	// API.
 	//
 	// The minimum value is 900 (15m) and the maximum value is 86400 (24h).